LaughingLeader/SourceControlGenerator/README.md

 * Markdown Converter
 	* SCG contains a built-in Markdown converter, for converting markdown to various formats, such as BBcode and HTML.

-*Note that the "Divinity Original Sin 2" module is the only one currently available, as SCG was initially created with that game in mind.*
+*Note that the "Divinity Original Sin 2 / Definitive Edition" modules are the only ones currently available, as SCG was initially created with that game in mind.*

-### Divinity: Original Sin 2 Features
+### Divinity: Original Sin 2 & Definitive Edition Features
-Features added by the Divinity: Original Sin 2 module can be found here: [Divinity: Original Sin 2 Features (wiki)](https://github.com/LaughingLeader/SourceControlGenerator/wiki/Divinity:-Original-Sin-2-Features)
+Features added by the Divinity: Original Sin 2 & Definitive Edition modules can be found here: [Divinity: Original Sin 2 Features (wiki)](https://github.com/LaughingLeader/SourceControlGenerator/wiki/Divinity:-Original-Sin-2-Features)

 ## Contributing to this project: